Esri/arcgis-runtime-samples-android/java/location-line-of-sight/README.md

 # Location Line of Sight
-### Category: Analysis
-This sample demonstrates how to perform a line of sight analysis between two points in a SceneView.
+Demonstrates how to perform a line of sight analysis between two points in a SceneView.

 ![Location Line of Sight App](location-line-of-sight.png)

+## How to use the sample
+Click anywhere on the surface of the scene and then click at any other place on the surface of the scene.
+A line of sight will be drawn between the two points.

 ## How it works
 A `LineOfSight` analysis is a type of visual analysis you can perform on a scene.
 The `LineOfSight` analysis aims to answer the question: 'What are the visible and obstructed portions of a line between two locations?'.
 The output is a line, in an overlay, with two different colors - one representing visible areas, and the other representing obstructed areas.

 1. Create a `LocationLineOfSight`, and assign values for the `observerLocation`, and `targetLocation`.